How Much Does It Cost To Build a Mobile App?

 Android is an open-source Linux-based operating system developed by Google for mobile devices.
 Examples of Android devices include Samsung Galaxy, Google Pixel, and the OnePlus.

-Android app development ecosystem
+The Android app development ecosystem includes:

 • Android SDK